 Part of living a healthy life is protecting yourself from disease.
 Immunizations help reduce absences at work, school and social events, and decrease the spread of illness in the home, workplace and community.
 The Coastal Health District’s various county health departments offer both child and adult immunizations and vaccinations.
 Call your local health department for more information.
+For additional information on vaccines, click HERE.

 Religious Objection to Immunization Form